Let me guess…

 Choose to get on with writing.

 Experiment.
-Find out what works for you.
+Find a creative solution that works for you.
 Write where and when you like.
 Be as crazy as you like to be.

 Come on.
 Have fun.
 Let’s try something wacky.